-We’ve seen them on our favorite police TV shows, quickly sketching out a face that helps detectives I.D. a criminal or a victim in a decades-old cold case.
+We’ve seen them on our favorite police TV shows, quickly sketching out a face that helps detectives identify a criminal or a victim in a decades-old cold case.
 According to forensic artist and sculptor Lisa Bailey hers is a field that requires intuition, empathy and communication skills in addition to artistic ability.
 To approximate how a victim of a horrific murder may have looked in life, she digitally “heals” broken bones, bullet wounds, and facial decomposition so approximate images of unknown victims can be publicly released.
-Bailey talked to Real Crime over email about what it takes to do her job, from reconstructing a lost person from just a skull to helping traumatized crime victims remember visual details.
+Bailey talked to A&E Real Crime over email about what it takes to do her job, from reconstructing a lost person from just a skull to helping traumatized crime victims remember visual details.

 Are forensic artists or police sketch artists actual law-enforcement employees?

-Lisa Bailey: Almost always the artists are law-enforcement (LE) employees; it’s pretty rare for an agency to call in someone from the outside.
+Almost always the artists are law-enforcement (LE) employees; it’s pretty rare for an agency to call in someone from the outside.
 The police are working on an active, ongoing investigation.
 An agency can’t take the chance that a non-LE artist might be exposed to case information — especially something that hasn’t been released to the public.
 Also, the composite sketch itself is evidence, and there’s often an expectation that the artist may have to testify in court.
 Artists in LE have been trained for that and are accountable to follow agency rules and protocol.

 Are the challenges different from those of a courtroom-sketch artist?

 I’ve never done any work as a courtroom artist and I doubt I’d have the chops for it anyway!
 But the biggest [challenge] is that when we do a composite, we’re not drawing something in front of us.
 All we really have to work with is the recall of the witness and our ability to conduct a good cognitive interview.
 We also need to keep any artistic license and expression out of it.
 Composites aren’t art; they’re a visual tool for law enforcement.